Weight Loss Drug Ozempic Could Be a Treatment For Addiction

 Ozempic reportedly reduces cravings for things besides food

-As some patients have taken Ozempic and Wegovy for diabetes or weight loss, they’ve found their appetites for other things, from cigarettes to compulsive shopping, have melted away along with the pounds.
+Some patients who have taken Ozempic and Wegovy for diabetes or weight loss have found their appetites for other things, from cigarettes to compulsive shopping, have melted away along with the pounds.

 People taking Ozempic have reported shaking long-established addictions to nicotine, alcohol, caffeine, and illicit drugs.
 Ozempic also seems to curb behavioral addictions such as binge eating, shopping, overspending, and even compulsive habits like nail-biting.
 Users have reported relief from general obsessive thoughts as well.